Fleur East: 2018–2020: I'm a Celebrity...Get Me Out of Here! and return to music

-2022: Strictly Come Dancing
+2022–present: Strictly Come Dancing and It Takes Two

 Throughout the summer of 2022, East performed at Butlin's.
 Later that year, she was announced as a contestant on the twentieth series of Strictly Come Dancing where she was partnered with Vito Coppola.
-Despite surviving 4 dance offs, the most any contestant has survived alongside Jamelia, Jamie Laing, and fellow series 20 contestant Molly Rainford, she achieved the first perfect 40 in Blackpool for her Couple’s Choice, and finished as a series runners-up.
+Despite surviving 4 dance offs, the most any contestant has survived alongside Jamelia, Jamie Laing, and fellow series 20 contestant Molly Rainford, she achieved the first perfect 40 of the series in Blackpool for her Couple’s Choice, and finished as a series runners-up.
+In June 2023, East was announced to be replacing Rylan as the co-host of the spin-off show Strictly Come Dancing: It Takes Two alongside Janette Manrara.

+Saturday Night Takeaway (2020–2023)

+In 2020, East joined the 16th series.
+She presented the competition and part of the Place on the Plane giveaway, In 2023, East replaced North as Gift on the Shift as North present a new segment on the show.
+Due to her pregnancy, Clara Amfo replaced East for the show's last series, in 2024.